jjdv/frame-server/README.md

     multipart: 'multer'
 ```

-Yes, you may provide options to those middlewares by providing an object instead of string with two properties: `name` with values as above and `options` for tailored configuration.
+Yes, you may provide options to those middlewares by providing an object instead of string with two properties: `name` with a middleware name as listed above and `options` for tailored middleware configuration.
 Here is an example:
 ```
 serverMiddlewares: [
     'helmet', 'cookies',